Topical Cinnamon – A Home Acne Remedy That Actually Works

 Next: the 6 vitamins and minerals which can massively reduce acne

-Meanwhile, this study found that the whole essential oil of cinnamon was able to inhibit tyrosinase strongly.
-19 compounds were detected in the oil; cinnamaldehyde represented 77.1% of the total, but beta-caryophyllene (6.0%), alpha-terpineol (4.4%), and eugenol (3.0%) were also detected.
+Meanwhile, this study analysed cinnamon essential oil, and detected 19 active compounds.
+Cinnamaldehyde represented 77.1% of the total, but beta-caryophyllene (6.0%), alpha-terpineol (4.4%), and eugenol (3.0%) were also detected.

 The extract “showed antityrosinase activity” and was able to reduce the formation of insoluble flakes of melanin, AKA, the hyperpigmentation itself.
 The effect was mostly attributed to the cinnamaldehyde and the eugenol.

 People have been speculating for years that applying cinnamon topically can lighten the skin.
-Well, it turns out that the home acne remedy mob was correct all along.
+It turns out that the home remedy mob was correct all along.

 If you notice benefits from a random topical treatment, whether it’s pomegranate juice or a banana peel, stick to it!
 Don’t let some mumbling science guru deter you.